• Menu

 What Causes Someone to be Immunocompromised?

-Most often it’s from an illness.
+Most often it’s from an illness, or a disease process.

 Sometimes it can be due to drugs like when you’re on cancer treatments or after an organ transplant (they suppress your immune system, so you don’t reject the organ).